 [Carol Kaufman Segal Carol's Corner 10/20/21]

 Capitol Comedy combines parodies and original compositions to create a lively musical program.
 Audiences will delight in new lyrics to old standards such as “Camelot” (“Kamala”) “Beer Barrel Polka” (“Let’s Print Some Money”), “Seventy-Six Trombones” (“Seventy-Six Skin Tones In My Cabinet”), “Hernando’s Hideaway” (“Mitch McConnell’s Mausoleum”) and “When the Saints Go Marching In” (“When Those Souls Go To the Polls”). “…the sharpest current events lyrics since Tom Lehrer… the jokes are likely to stick in the throats of Democrats, Republicans, and Independents alike.”
 [Hollywood Progressive]

-“…showstoppers spinning off jazz, blues, and R&B tunes with the utmost precision and also providing some well-timed sound effects…book and lyrics are equally impressive” [Lovell Estell III, L.A.
+“…showstoppers spinning off jazz, blues, and R&B tunes with the utmost precision and also providing some well-timed sound effects… impressive.”
+[Lovell Estell III, L.A.
 Weekly]